muratk5n/thirdwave/en/README.md

 gas pipeline..  [who] signed on Thursday a memorandum of understanding.. for the construction of a gas pipeline across the Sahara Desert that will supply Europe with additional gas..
-[The project will link] is expected to span 4,000 km and could send up to 30 billion cubic meters of natural gas per year"
+[The pipeline] is expected to span 4,000 km and could send up to 30 billion cubic meters of natural gas per year"

 ---